mesosphere/dcos-kafka-service/README.md

 ### Add Broker

-Increase the `BROKER_COUNT` value via Marathon.
-This should be rolled as in any other configuration update. <!-- so you wouldn't use the API to do this?
-If so, I will move this to Management -->
+Increase the `BROKER_COUNT` value via the DC/OS web interface.
+This should be rolled as in any other configuration update.

 ### List All Brokers